uofajillian/edx-documentation/en_us/xblock/source/concepts/events.rst

 Your XBlock must emit an event to :ref:`assign a grade <Publish Grade Events>` to a learner.

-Analysis of events can provide insight about how learners use the XBlock in the runtime application.
-Using event data, analysts should be able to reconstruct the state of the XBlock at any point in time.

 **********************************
 Publish Events in Handler Methods